Life Lines

 Remove the

-source of heat, turn off electric appliance if this
+source of heat, turn off the electric appliance if this

 Step 2 Shout Help!